 3. You can now buy an Opal card at the ticket window at airport stations

-Lots of people are confused about using Opal cards.
-The system was introduced last year and there have been teething problems but it is not really difficult.
-For the record, you can currently buy your Opal card from the International and Domestic terminal train stations.
-There are five newsagents and convenience stores in the airport terminals that also sell the cards.
+Lots of visitors are confused about using Opal cards.
+The system was introduced a few years ago and there have been teething problems but it is not really difficult.
+For the record, you can now buy your Opal card from the International and Domestic terminal train stations.
+There are five news agents and convenience stores in the airport terminals that also sell the cards.
 They usually have a huge sticker or flag outside advertising this.
 The cost of a trip to the city has a $13.80 gate access fee added to the standard fare as the airport stations are privately owned.
 If you are planning return travel to the airport, it is worth getting an opal here as station access is capped at $21 per (Monday-Sunday) week.
 Check the exact fare on this Sydney Airport Train fare calculator.

 Read my detailed opal for visitors for more.